 Currently, in Gainsight, you can also create Formula Fields from Rules Engine and Data Management, and can use them in reports.

 Note: You can create a Formula Field from Show me and By.
 You can also apply Filters using the newly created Formula Fields.

 For more information on how to create a formula field, refer Formula Fields in Reporting.

 To slice and dice or segment the data in a report, a field is added to By.
 A maximum of 5 fields can be added to By.
-A field will have to be considered Groupable by MDA in order to use it in the By section.
+A field will have to be considered Groupable by Salesforce in order to use in the By section.
 If you do not add a field to the By section, you can only view the data in a table.

 To add fields to By:

 - Click the + button.

 - Enter the field name in the Search bar or you may scroll down and select the required field.